numpy/numpy/doc/source/reference/arrays.datetime.rst

 to automatically select the unit from the inputs, by using the datetime type with generic units.

-For backwards compatibility, datetime64 still parses timezone offsets, which it handles by converting to UTC.
-However, the resulting datetime is timezone naive.

 .. admonition:: Example

     >>> np.array(['2007-07-13', '2006-01-13', '2010-08-13'], dtype='datetime64')